open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 .. important:: These instructions assume you have already compiled the main application from source.
 If not, you should start by following the instructions on :ref:`this page <compilingthegui>`.

+.. note:: The Rate Viewer plugin is currently not loading on Linux, due to an issue with the :code:`InteractivePlot` class.
+We're working to figure out what the issue is, but in the mean time you'll only be able to complete this tutorial on Windows and Mac.

 Creating a new plugin repository
 #################################